Who is Tabetha Waite?

 I grew up in a small town in Missouri.
 When I was in the fourth grade, my teacher encouraged me to write, saying that she liked reading my stories.
 Bullied, shy, and lacking in self esteem, I got to work creating characters I could relate to.
-From ghost stories to mysteries, I started out putting pen to paper before transferring to a vintage Underwood typewriter.
+From ghost stories to mysteries, I started putting pen to paper before transferring to a vintage Underwood typewriter.
 I began numerous novels but never found the time to finish them.
-An avid reader, I found many great books over the years, but when I found myself in a slump, my grandma mentioned that she used to enjoy Gothic novels, so I decided to give the romance field a try in high school and began checking out Harlequins.
-Janet Dailey's Americana series was one of my first reads.
+An avid reader, I found many great books over the years, but when I hit a slump, my grandma mentioned that she used to enjoy Gothic novels, so I decided to give the romance field a try.

-Later, after combining a love of history, I started to read a lot of books based on the American Civil War and romanticized pirates, but it was a book by Kathleen Drymon called "Midnight Bride" that got me interested in England.
+I was hooked!
+I started checking out everything I could get my hands on, from Harlequins, to the Zebra Holograms and Avon.
+Later, after combining a love of history, I started to read a lot of books based on the American Civil War and those dashing, romanticized pirates, but it was a book by Kathleen Drymon called "Midnight Bride" that got me interested in England.
 Along the lines of the classic novel, "The Scarlet Pimpernel" by Baroness Orczy, I loved the idea of an English nobleman with a secret identity, so I started looking into the Regency and Victorian time periods.
 Jane Austen and the Bronte sisters anyone?

 I literally fell in love!

-Three years later, with my third book complete, I got the reply I'd always dreamt of and signed my first publishing contract with Etopia Press.
-Thus, the first novel in my 'Ways of Love' series, "Why the Earl is After the Girl," was born, becoming published via ebook in July of 2016.
-It went on to become an award winner, even though I'm an eclectic writer who likes to take a few liberties with history, all in the name of fictional entertainment.
+Three years later, with my third book complete, I got the reply I'd been dreaming of, and I signed my first publishing contract with Etopia Press.
+Thus, the first novel in my 'Ways of Love' series, "Why the Earl is After the Girl," was born.
+It was published in July of 2016 and went on to become an award-winning title.

-My advice to anyone who is looking to write, is to keep your chin up!
-I had 30 years of writing and 63 rejections to my credit before I finally got that "one person" to believe in my work enough to take a chance on me.
+My advice to anyone who is hoping to write -- keep your chin up!
+I had 63 rejections to my credit before I finally got that "one person" to believe in my work enough to take a chance on me.
 It WILL happen, if you just trust in yourself!